icons8/lunacy-docs/docs/editing.md

 For this:

-1. Select the required object(s).
+1. Select the required layer(s).
 2. Right-click over the selection, then click **Rasterize selection** on the context menu.
-This option is also available on the **Object** menu.
+This option is also available on the **Layer** menu.

 ![Rasterizing vector shapes](public/shapes-rasterize.png)